-19. How will break / lunch times be managed and monitored?
+16. How are break / lunch times managed and monitored?

 Break times and lunch times will be staggered so that the numbers of children at break / lunch at the same time will be the lowest number possible.

-In circumstances where social distancing is difficult (such as attending to the needs of a pupil with additional learning needs or physical needs), additional PPE will be provided for staff if a risk assessment deems that this is appropriate.
+In circumstances where social distancing is difficult (such as attending to the needs of a pupil with additional learning needs or physical needs), additional PPE is provided for staff if a risk assessment deems that this is appropriate.
 The Local Authority has provided all schools with supplies of PPE.

 Schools have also been provided with mobile screens enabling them to provide 1:1 educational / pastoral / emotional support to pupils who require it without the need to wear PPE.

-21. How can the Foundation Phase be delivered safely?
+18. How is the Foundation Phase delivered safely?

-Every school will also need to plan for the possibility of a further local lockdown and a blended learning style of learning will be used to ensure all pupils continue to engage in educational activities even if their school is not open.
+Every school has planned for the possibility of a further local lockdown and a blended learning style of learning will be used to ensure all pupils continue to engage in educational activities even if their school is not open.

-Distance learning activities will continue to be provided for those children who are unable to attend school due to health / shielding circumstances.
+Distance learning activities will continue to be provided for those children who are unable to attend school due to the need to self-isolate.

-23. How will school pick up and drop off be managed?
+20. How is school pick up and drop off managed?

 Afternoon pick up arrangements will vary depending on the school site layout.
 Schools will make appropriate arrangements to ensure 2 metre social distancing is maintained wherever possible.
-Parents / carers / pupils must leave the school site immediately and not congregate.
+Face coverings should be worn and parents / carers / pupils must leave the school site immediately and not congregate.

-24. Will breakfast clubs and after school clubs run?
+21. Are breakfast clubs and after school clubs running?

-25. What will the arrangements be for lunch time?
+22. What are the arrangements for lunch time?

-Kitchens will be fully open from the start of the autumn term and food will be available to all pupils who want it, including for those eligible for free school meals.
-Pupils will eat lunch in identified dining areas in their contact groups, with surfaces used for dining being cleaned between groups / uses.
+Kitchens have been fully open from the start of the autumn term and food available to all pupils who want it, including for those eligible for free school meals.
+Pupils eat lunch in identified dining areas in their contact groups, with surfaces used for dining being cleaned between groups / uses.
 Dining may also be undertaken outdoors (weather permitting), again, with pupils remaining in their contact groups wherever possible.
 It might be required in a small number of cases for learners to have their lunch in their classroom to enhance social distancing.

-26. Will older students be able to leave school to have lunch in the community?
+23. Are older students able to leave school to have lunch in the community?

 No children will be permitted to leave the school site during the school day.